mila-iqia/blocks/docs/create_your_own_brick.rst

 All the bricks in blocks inherit directly or indirectly from the :class:`.Brick`.
 There is already a rich inheritance hierarchy of bricks implemented in blocks and thus, you should consider which brick level to inherit from.
-Bear it mind that multiple inheritance is often possible and advocated whenever it makes sense.
+Bear in mind that multiple inheritance is often possible and advocated whenever it makes sense.

 Here are examples of possible bricks to inherit from: